hclivess/nado/README.md

 - Link hashing: BLAKE2b
 - Block capacity: Capped at 250KB per minute
 - Block reward: Between 0 and 5 depending on network usage
-- Transaction throughput: 7 transactions per second
+- Transaction throughput: 7 raw transactions per second
 - Proof of Fidelity with aspects of majority and diversity
-- noSQL JSON file-based database system
+- noSQL JSON file-based atomized database system
-- The logo is a vortexed version of the Impossible Toroidal Polyhedron
 - Shared mining protocol
 - Periodic intervals to enforce consensus stabilization
-- Incentivization of token burning
+- Burn-to-Bribe deflationary incentive
+- The logo is a vortexed version of the Impossible Toroidal Polyhedron

 ## Where can I learn more?